RafayKhattak/rafaykhattak/README.md

 ### Hi there, I'm Rafay Khattak - [website] 👋

 ## Software & Web Developer | Cyber Security | Future Film-maker
-- 🔭 I’m currently working on a [Lecture Horizon][LectureHorizon]!
+- 🔭 I’m currently working on [Lecture Horizon][LectureHorizon]!
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning C++ and JavaScript.
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate with other content creators.
-- 🥅 2022 Goals: Contribute more to Open Source projects
+- 🥅 2022 Goals: Contribute more to Open Source projects.
 - ⚡ Fun facts: I love to play chess and my favourite genre is horror.

 ### Connect with me: